Westvleteren Brewery: Availability

 Buyers of the beer receive a receipt with Niet verder verkopen ("Do not resell") printed on it.
-The abbey is very much against resale of their beer, and it is their wish that the beer is only commercially available at the two abbey-owned official sale points.
+The abbey is very much against resale of their beer, and it is their wish that the beer be only commercially available at the two abbey-owned official sale points.
 Therefore, any Westvleteren beer offered for sale anywhere else in the world is a grey- or black market item, as there are no wholesalers in existence that supply the beer.
 The abbey is actively working to eliminate the illicit sales, and generally only agrees to media interviews to spread their message against drinking illicitly sold Westvleteren beer.

-The brewery and the Belgian retailer Colruyt put a gift pack (6 bottles of Westvleteren 12, plus 2 glasses) on sale, available only on exchange of promotional coupons printed in selected media.
+The brewery and the Belgian retailer Colruyt put a gift pack (6 bottles of Westvleteren 12, plus 2 glasses) on sale, available only in exchange for promotional coupons printed in selected media.
 The goal of the sales was to increase income to provide funds for urgent and immediate renovations at the monastery.
-Available from November 2, 2011, sales were limited to 93,000 packs, at 25 Euro per pack.
+Available from 2 November 2011, sales were limited to 93,000 packs, at 25 Euro per pack.
 All earnings of the sale were to be put towards the renovation project.
 This was the first time the brewery had done something like this.

-On November 4, 2011, it was announced that 7760 gift packs (each containing 6 bottles of Westvleteren 12 and 2 glasses) would be imported by US-based Shelton Brothers, starting in April 2012.
+On 4 November 2011 it was announced that 7760 gift packs (each containing 6 bottles of Westvleteren 12 and 2 glasses) would be imported by US-based Shelton Brothers, starting in April 2012.
 During a Shelton Brothers beer festival in June 2012, the gift packs were then made available to attendees at the price of $85.
 The original arrangement also listed Manneken-Brussels Imports Austin, Texas, as an additional distributor for the western states, but the Manneken-Brussels deal fell through in May 2012.

-On December 12, 2012, gift packs were briefly made available in the US.
+On 12 December 2012 gift packs were briefly made available in the US.
 As with the previous release, the gift packs contained 6 bottles of Westvleteren 12 and 2 decorated glasses.
 Distributed to selected locations across 22 states, they retailed at the regulated price of $84.99.

-A six pack (at CAD$76.85) was sold out on December 12, 2012, at various LCBO locations in Ontario.
+A six-pack (at CAD$76.85) was sold out on 12 December 2012 at various LCBO locations in Ontario.